-- right angle turns including riding through the corner (one quarter of a volte of approx 6 m diameter) - short and long diagonal - half-voltes and half-circles, with changes of rein - half-pirouettes and turn on the haunches - serpentine loops - counter changes of hand in zigzag\ where the horse should be straight for a moment before changing direction.
+- a) right angle turns including riding through the corner (one quarter of a volte of approx 6 m diameter) - b) short and long diagonal - c) half-voltes and half-circles, with changes of rein - d) half-pirouettes and turn on the haunches - e) serpentine loops - f) counter changes of hand in zigzag where the horse should be straight for a moment before changing direction. - Zigzag: a movement containing more than two half-passes with changes of direction.
+See rule 2.12.5